Semester Start Requirements

-To receive financial aid, students must first complete the FAFSA (Free Application for Federal Student Aid) with the U.S. Department of Education as soon as possible after October 1; the completed FAFSA must then be on file with Student Academic & Financial Services.
-If selected for verification, all requested documentation (e.g., parents’ federal tax transcript, student’s federal tax transcript, verification worksheets, etc.) must be received in Student Academic & Financial Services by the posted term’s deadline for completing term start requirements.
+To receive financial aid, students must first complete the FAFSA (Free Application for Federal Student Aid) with the U.S. Department of Education as soon as possible after October 1; the completed FAFSA must then be on file with Student Financial Services.
+If selected for verification, all requested documentation (e.g., parents’ federal tax documents, student’s federal tax documents, verification worksheets, etc.) must be received in Student Financial Services by the posted semester’s deadline for completing semester start requirements.
 Failure to satisfy this requirement will result in the placement of holds on the student’s account and will prohibit the student from entering class or changing their schedule.

 International Student Services Office Requirement

 Johnson & Wales University, in accordance with federal regulations, requires that all international students maintain current and complete documentation with the International Student Services Office.
 Students should contact the office directly to verify that their records are complete.
 Failure to satisfy this requirement will result in the placement of an international student hold on the student’s account.
-If this hold is not cleared by the end of the add/drop period, the student’s schedule will be immediately deleted and the student will be considered withdrawn from the term and as a result, their immigration status will be compromised.
+If this hold is not cleared by the end of the add/drop period, the student’s schedule will be immediately deleted and the student will be considered withdrawn from the term; as a result, the student's immigration status will be compromised.

 Health Services Requirement

-Any student who is under the age of 18 upon enrollment must also submit proof of the polio vaccine series (Charlotte Campus only).
+- Any student who is under the age of 18 upon enrollment must also submit proof of the polio vaccine series.

 - Three (3) doses of tetanus-diphtheria vaccine (including at least one Tdap dose within the past 10 years)